mikecreighton/reading-practice/README.md

 # Reading Practice

-This project is a small web app prototype that generates custom stories for young students to practice their reading skills.
-It consists of a FastAPI backend that generates text stories and illustrations using generative AI LLMs and image models, and a Vue frontend that provides an interface for inputting story parameters and displaying the generated stories.
+This project is a small web app prototype that creates personalized stories for young students to practice their reading skills.
+It uses generative AI to create stories and illustrations on demand.

 ## Project Structure